About a-team Marketing Services

 Data Transformation

 Katzeff said GoldenSource OMNI was created to provide firms with a holistic view of their data and analytics via a full-featured data lake.
 The platform offers central governance and flexibility to scale its use and applications.
-It also encompasses self service data products and models capability so that “teams aren’t constantly pinging what ends up falling on the middle office or investment operations team to constantly fetch data for these individuals”, he said.
+It also encompasses self service data products and models capability so that “teams aren’t constantly ASKING the middle office or investment operations team to constantly fetch data for these individuals”, he said.

-GoldenSource, which claims to service the top 500 asset managers and asset owners globally, introduced OMNI to meet demands of buy-side firms as their business models evolve to rely heavily on data.
+GoldenSource, which claims to service some of the top 500 asset managers and asset owners globally, introduced OMNI to meet demands of buy-side firms as their business models evolve to rely heavily on data.

 Digitalisation across the financial services sector means all companies need more data and traditionally the buy-side has provided much of that to the sell side and other parts of the industry.
 Now they are seizing on data to feed their specific operations – managing and balancing portfolios, trading effectively, managing risk, enabling effective client reporting and benchmarking performance.
 Increasingly, these are being executed in real-time.